sondrtha/ContiniousIntegration/README.md

 The folder named dummyProject contains python-functions in the folder utils and unit tests for those functions in the file test_utils.
 The unit tests in this folder are being run by the Continious Integration (automatic testing) code.
-In order to test out the code run the following from the command line:
+In order to test out the code do the following from the command line:

 python main.py
 <br>
 <br>